Michael Krmenčík

-Michael Krmenčík (born 15 March 1993) is a Czech professional footballer who plays as a forward for Persija Jakarta and the Czech Republic national team.
+Michael Krmenčík (born 15 March 1993) is a Czech professional footballer who plays as a forward for Czech First League club Slovácko and the Czech Republic national team.

 Club career

-Krmenčík was born in Kraslice, Czech Republic, on March 15, 1993.
-He began his football career at the academies of his home town, and then moved to Banik Sokolov.
-The scouts at Viktoria Plzen were alerted to his talent, and moved quickly to sign him, initially for the club’s development squad.

-Early career
+Early club career

-In 2011 he was promoted to the first team and in April of the same year he made his debut in a game against 1.
-FK Příbram.
-In the 2011-12 season, he was loaned out to Banik Sokolov, where he scored his first professional goal.
+In 2011, Krmenčík was promoted to the first team and in April of the same year he made his debut in a game against Příbram.
+In the 2011–12 season, he went on loan to Banik Sokolov, scoring his first professional goal.

-In the following four seasons, he went on loan spells at Zenit Čáslav, Vlašim, Baník Ostrava and Dukla Prague in the Czech leagues.
+In the following four seasons, Krmenčík went on loan spells at Zenit Čáslav, Vlašim, Baník Ostrava and Dukla Prague in the Czech leagues.
 He returned to Viktoria Plzeň in the second half of the 2015-16 season and his career began to gain momentum.

-In nine games he scored three times, winning a place in the team’s starting XI.
-The opportunity he had been waiting for so long for came, and he made sure to take full advantage of it.
+Krmenčík scored three times in nine games, winning a place in the team's starting XI.

 Viktoria Plzeň

 By January 2020, Krmenčík managed to impress many playing for Viktoria Plzeň.
 In 124 matches, he scored 62 goals, made 16 assists and won four trophies.
-He was also the league's top scorer in the 2017-18 season.
+He was also the league's top scorer in the 2017–18 season.

-A ligament rupture in the 2018-19 season kept him out of action for a long time, but he remained impressive when he returned.
+A ligament rupture in the 2018–19 season kept him out of action for a long time, but he remained impressive when he returned.
 His displays convinced Club Brugge of his potential.

 Club Brugge

 In January 2020, Club Brugge spent €6 million to make Krmenčík their own.
-He signed a three-and-a-half year contract with the Belgian club.
-However, the adjustment was difficult for the Czech forward, who scored just three times in 19 games but also contributing to three assists.
+He signed a three-and-a-half-year contract with the Belgian club.